 We are proud to have many young families who call Adams UMC home.
 We have a nursery for Sunday School and for worship and believe that children are vital in the life of the church—seeking to engage them in our worship service as often as we can.

-We have a youth group that meets on Wednesday nights from 6:30 PM – 7:30 PM.
+During this time of COVID our youth group, which usually meets on Wednesday nights from 6:30 PM – 7:30 PM, is suspended until further notice.
 At youth, your child will engage in community service, deepen their faith, create lasting friendships, and learn what it means to be a faithful disciple of Jesus Christ.

 We take the safety of our children and youth seriously at Adams UMC and encourage you to ask any questions about child safety to our pastor or anyone on our Leadership Team.
 You can also view our Safe Sanctuaries Policy on our policies page of this website.